manideepsegu/mutual_funds/README.md

 CAMS Statement can be downloaded from:
 - https://www.camsonline.com/COL_InvestorServices.aspx
 - (MailBackServices -> Consolidated Account Statement - CAMS+Karvy+FTAMIL+SBFS -> Detailed Statement with long time period).

+Future Enhancements:
+- Move URL parsing and CSV generation functions to Perl Modules
+- Add options to keep track of NAVs for each day
+- Enhance generation of CSV to XLS for better readability